syncfusion-content/blazor-docs/blazor/diagram/context-menu.md

 ## Default context menu

 The [Show](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramContextMenuSettings.html#Syncfusion_Blazor_Diagrams_DiagramContextMenuSettings_Show) property helps you to enable or disable the context menu.
-Diagram provides some default context menu items such as copy, cut, select all, order,cut undo, redo, and group options.
+Diagram provides some default context menu items such as copy, cut, select all, order, cut undo, redo, and group options.
 The following code shows how to enable the default context menu items.

 ```cshtml
 <SfDiagram id="diagram" Height="600px">